-Student Employment: If you currently have a student employment position, inform your supervisor of your plans to study abroad once you've been accepted to the program.
-Important information to share with them is your last day before going abroad as well as the date you are able to return to work once you return.
+Student Employment Supervisor: If you currently have a student employment position, inform your supervisor of your plans to study abroad.
+Be sure to let them know when you will go abroad as well as when you are able to work once you return.

-Personal Counseling: Let your counselor know that you will study abroad.
+Counseling Services: Let your counselor know that you will study abroad.
 They can provide useful tips and help you set up counseling services in Valencia.

 See study abroad courses.